-

 Tar Sands or Oil Sands?
 Deconstructing Language

-The Alberta tar sands, and the colossus of bitumen extraction underway there, have been called the dirtiest project on earth.
-Yet tar sands opponents are often flayed for using ‘incorrect’ terminology (which demonstrates the complete indefensibility of this industry, if … Continue reading
+By Kim Goldberg The Alberta tar sands, and the colossus of bitumen extraction underway there, have been called the dirtiest project on earth.
+Yet tar sands opponents are often flayed for using ‘incorrect’ terminology (which demonstrates the complete indefensibility of … Continue reading

 Poets for an Oil-Free Coast